DanielFerrariR/tr2sa/README.md

     - {"type": "timelineDetailV2", "id": timeline_id } // timeline_id is the transaction id
     - Can get more of options from https://github.com/pytr-org/pytr/blob/master/pytr/api.py code, but this project isn't supporting and explaining how to use the others for now
 - Download JSON and convert it to Snowball CSV
-- Import existing JSON and convert it to Snowball CSV
+- Import existing JSON and convert it to Snowball CSV (connection to Trade Republic api isn't needed)

 ## Steps